zentrocdot/artificial-intelligence-tools/python/README.md

 # Introductory Words

-<p align="justify">Python scripts I am presenting here, help me to prepare Generative Artificial Intelligence stuff.
+<p align="justify">Python scripts as well as other scripts and programs I am presenting here, help me to prepare Generative Artificial Intelligence stuff or images of different kind.
 For the moment I am interested in high quality static AI generated images.
-These are created using common models, as well as LoRas, Embeddings and Hypernetworks.
+I already touched on the AI video creation.
+But this is not an issue for me at the moment.
+Images are created using common models, as well as LoRas, Embeddings and Hypernetworks.
+I am using existing and self trained models.
 So far I tested also DreamBooth, but I am not conficed about the results.</p>

 # Support my Work